Identify the Story to Make Your Writing Process More Effective

 However, each science story, or manuscript, requires two distinct narrative ABTs.
 The first is the Question ABT, which generally provides the skeleton of the introduction, rationale, and methodology of the study.
 The second is the Answer ABT, which describes and organizes the results and their discussion.

 Going back to the example of my dissertation defense, the narrative describing my first research paper on export of petrobactin from B. anthracis was:

 Known siderophore-associated proteins are upregulated in low iron conditions AND some known siderophore exporters belong to these different transport protein families.
 BUT there are many potential siderophore exporters in B. anthracis.
 THEREFORE, we have developed a bioinformatics protocol to target potential petrobactin exporters.

 After screening many different potential exporters, petrobactin is exported from the ApeX protein AND accumulates in the cell pellet of ΔApeX mutants.
 BUT ΔApeX exports functional petrobactin fragments THEREFORE it can still cause disease in mice.

 These ABTs helped identify the structure of the outline and was particularly helpful in deciding the order in which data should be introduced in the results section.

-By identifying your central message and your narrative, you can help eliminate tangential information.
+By identifying the central message and narrative of your scientific text, you can help eliminate tangential information.
 Additionally, having a handle on the eventual narrative of your research paper can prevent a dense, unorganized data-dump draft.